hbctraining/Pseudobulk-for-scRNAseq/lessons/02_DEanalysis_using_FindMarkers.md

 ### DESeq2

-* Identifies differentially expressed genes between two groups of cells based on a model using DESeq2 which uses a negative binomial distribution (Love et al, Genome Biology, 2014).
+* Identifies differentially expressed genes between two groups of cells based on a model using DESeq2 which uses a negative binomial distribution ([Love et al., 2014](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8)).
 More information on DESeq2 will be provided in an upcoming lesson in this workshop.
 * This test option does not support pre-filtering of genes based on average difference (or percent detection rate) between cell groups.
 However, genes may be pre-filtered based on their minimum detection rate (min.pct) across both cell groups.

 > **NOTE:** The creators of the Seurat package [no longer recommend](https://github.com/satijalab/seurat/issues/2938) using the `FindMarkers()` implementation of DESeq2.

 ### MAST

 * Implements an approach that accounts for the stochastic dropout and characteristic bimodal expression distributions in which expression is either strongly non-zero or non-detectable.
     *  A two-part, generalized linear model for such bimodal data that parameterizes both of these features